Trustable Compliance Report#

 TT-RESULTS

-Evidence is provided to demonstrate that JSON-Library does what it is supposed to do, and does not do what it must not do.
+Evidence is provided to demonstrate that nlohmann/json library does what it is supposed to do, and does not do what it must not do.

 0.00